dimkk/sharepoint.app.bootstrap/README.md

 # sharepoint.app.bootstrap

-this is sample app for sharepoint online with scoped bootstrap
+this is sample app with wizard form for sharepoint online with scoped bootstrap